STEllAR-GROUP/blaze_tensor/README.md

 ## Acknowledgements

-We would like to acknowledge the NSF, DoD, the Center for Computation and Technology (CCT) at Louisiana State University (LSU).
+We would like to acknowledge the NSF, DoD, and the Center for Computation and Technology (CCT) at Louisiana State University (LSU).

 BlazeTensor is currently funded by: